alexwlchan/alexwlchan.net/src/_posts/2016/2016-10-01-a-shell-alias-for-tallying.md

 ---
+category: Shell scripting
+date: 2016-10-01 21:23:00 +0000
 layout: post
-date: 2016-10-01 21:23:00 +0000
 tags: shell-scripting
-title: A shell alias for tallying data
 theme:
   minipost: true
-category: Programming and code
+title: A shell alias for tallying data
 ---

 Here's a tiny shell alias that I find useful when going through data on the command line.